In this tutorial, You learn how to change the VSCode encoding to (UTF-8, UTF-16, ANSI, ISO-8859-1, Arabic, and Japanese)

 - Update encoding permanently and globally in VSCode

-What is default encoding for Visual studio code?
-Default encoding is UTF-8. you can change it
+What is the default encoding for Visual studio code?
+The default encoding is UTF-8. you can change it

-How to change encoding for a open file in VS Code
+How to change encoding for an open file in VS Code

 In this approach, You can change the encoding for a single file or opened file.

-Open a file in Visual studio Code, If file is not opened, The below option is not visible
+Open a file in Visual Studio Code, If the file is not opened, The below option is not visible

 You will see the

-UTF-8 text in bottom bar of Visual studio code
+UTF-8 text in the bottom bar of the Visual studio code

-- Clicking on UTF-8 label, you will see two options as seen below
+- Clicking on the UTF-8 label, you will see two options as seen below

-- Reopen with Encoding- The file is reopened with selected encoding
+- Reopen with Encoding- The file is reopened with the selected encoding

-- Save with Encoding - File is saved with selected encoding. you can choose one of the option from above.
+- Save with Encoding - The file is saved with selected encoding. you can choose one of the options from above.

 Again one more popup appears to select encoding from all encoding lists as seen below